tigellus/Markdown/4. Pulmonary Mechanical Ventilation/08. Types of Ventilators/Types of Ventilators.md

 [RIGHT] Volume Cycled ventilators have a predetermined tidal volume, Pressure Cycled ventilators cease gas flow when pressure reaches the preset level
 [WRONG] Volume Cycled ventilators have a predetermined tidal volume, Pressure Cycled ventilators begin gas flow when pressure reaches the preset level

+# Question 2
+A mechanical ventilator with a preset volume of gas that is delivered despite the amount of pressure generated is known as what?

+[WRONG] Manual cycled
+[WRONG] Pressure cycled
+[RIGHT] Volume cycled

 # Models of Mechanical Ventilators

 ### PB 840 Ventilator